anoma/nspec/docs/system_architecture/state/resource_machine/data_structures/resource/computable_components/nullifier.md

 > Every time a resource is consumed, it has to be checked that the resource existed before (the resource's commitment is in the $CMtree$) and has not been consumed yet (the resource's nullifier is not in the $NFset$).

-The nullifier set must support the following functionality:

-- `WRITE(nf)` adds an element to the nullifier set.
-- `EXISTS(nf)` checks if the element is present in the set, returning a boolean.